Refinance Your Chicago Mortgage

 Deciding which option to go with should depend on two key factors:

 1) How long you plan on living in the home, and 2) The current interest rates.

 If you plan on living in your home for the long term, you may want to consider refinancing to a fixed-rate mortgage as it will have consistent payments for the life of the loan – protecting you from rising rates.

-If you plan on selling your home soon, within the next seven years or so, an ARM may be more beneficial to you as it has a lower interest rate and lower payment than a fixed-rate loan at first – which can save you money if you’re not planning on living in your home longer than the initial fixed-rate period.
+If you plan on selling your home soon, within the next seven years or so, an ARM may be more beneficial to you as it has a lower interest rate and lower payment than a fixed-rate loan.
+This can save you money if you’re not planning on living in the home longer than the initial fixed-rate period.

 Depending on current interest rates, the difference in monthly payments between a fixed-rate loan and an ARM can be minimal or significant.
 Work with your loan officer to figure out which is best for you.

 Step 5.
 Required Docs & Disclosures

 The lender will require you to submit the following documents to verify the information that you have submitted on your application: